vaphor/array-benchmarks/README.md

 A public docker image is available on DockerHub [data_abstraction_benchmarks](https://hub.docker.com/r/jbraine/data_abstraction_benchmarks).
 To use the docker image,
 - Pull the docker image from DockerHub using : `docker pull jbraine/data_abstraction_benchmarks`
 - Run the docker image interactively using : `docker run --name="array-benchmarks" -it jbraine/data_abstraction_benchmarks /bin/bash`
+- Source the *.profile* file within the container : `source .profile`
 - Go to the array benchmarks folder within the container : `cd Tools/array-benchmarks`

+__Note : please source .profile as it adds opam configuration to your terminal.
+Tools can not be rebuild without it.__

 ### Using *install.sh*